 Pet-friendly Cordless vacuums, on the other hand, employ brushes that are particularly designed to remove hair from cloth.
 They prevent tangling and are frequently designed with additional functions.

-It’s also not unusual to discover cordless vacuums with specific filters that capture dirt and clear the air of allergies in pet-friendly homes.
-You can use them like a regular vacuum, but you can’t use a regular vacuum like a pet vacuum.
+It’s also not unto discover cordless vacuums with specific filters that capture dirt and clear the air of allergies in pet-friendly homes.
+You can use them as a regular vacuum, but you can’t use a regular vacuum like a pet vacuum.

 What Do You Need in a Pet Vacuum?

-There are certain things we can’t tell you, such as how much your pet sheds or whether or not they’re a “indoor” pet.
-A beast of a dog would undoubtedly shed more hair than a small kitten, so you must make your selection based on your circumstances.
+There are certain things I can’t tell you, such as how much your pet sheds or whether or not they’re an “indoor” pet.
+A beast of a dog would undoubtedly shed more hair than a small kitten, so you need to make your selection based on your circumstances.

-Having said that, there are a few things we can point out to you that will make a difference in the success of your cleaning.
-Finally, pick a vacuum that you are comfortable operating while also meeting your demands.
+Having said that, there are a few things I can point out to you that will make a difference in the success of your cleaning.
+Finally, pick a vacuum that you are comfortable operating while also upsetting your demands.
 If you’re not sure where to begin, keep the following tips in mind while shopping.